CocoaPods/blog.cocoapods.org/README.md

 Use `jekyll serve --watch` and go to `http://localhost:4000` to see changes  to the site.
-Use `sass --watch _sass/main.scss:css/main.css` to watch for changes in the main stylesheet.
+Use `sass --watch _sass:css` to watch for changes in the main stylesheet.

 ### License